PCemOnMac/PCemV17macOS/README.md

 No need for `brew`, can do `macports`.
 Just install `SDL2` and `WxWidgets`.

-NO overdrive CPUs supported.

 ## Hardware / device emulation

 ### Dynamic recompilation

-Looks like for any CPU above 386 there is the
+Looks like for any CPU above 486 there is the
 ```cpu_use_dynarec``` setting enabled.
 This, however, just
 doesn't work.
 So, whenever the Motherboard/CPU configuration is
 changed, I manually edit the config file to set the